Tuesday, 17 September 2024

 Border & Bridges Triathlon

-Mulling over the Shropshire event and whether I actually, seriously, wanted to do a long swim-bike-run which would take around 6 hours or so, I thought that I should try a short event, at least, to see how my swimming has come on.
+Mulling over the Shropshire event and whether I actually, seriously, had the will to do a long swim-bike-run which would take around 6 hours or so, I thought that I should try a short event, at least, to see how my swimming has come on.

 I dusted off the time trial bike and spent 52 greenbacks on the entry for the Borders and Bridges Sprint Tri.
 I also paid eight quid for a day licence.
 The Tri', comprising a 500m swim, 22km bike and 5.7km run was centred on Berwick Leisure Centre.
 There were around 70 entrants and I guessed it would be worth a look.
 I know parts of the area quite well and knew that the bike course and run course weren't flat.